kixelated/moq-rs/rs/moq-token-cli/README.md

 # moq-token

-A simple JWT and JWK based authentication scheme for moq-relay.
+A simple JWT-based authentication scheme for moq-relay.

 ## Usage
 ```bash